Skew Generalized Polycyclic Codes with Derivations: Introduction

-Presentation of the manuscript is as follows: Section $2$ contains some preliminaries while Section $3$ discusses SGC codes and their properties.
-In Section $4$, we give some BCH lower bounds which generalize the known result of \cite{Luis} for non-zero derivation.
-To show the importance of our results, in Section $5$, we provide some examples of MDS codes in $\mathbb{F}_q^n$ and also MDS codes for SGC codes over $\mathbb{F}_q[x;\theta]$, respectively.
-Section $6$ concludes the work.
+The remainder of the manuscript is organized as follows: Section $2$ contains some preliminaries while Section $3$ discusses skew generalized polycyclic codes and their structural properties.
+In Section $4$, we investigate BCH lower bounds for a minimum distance of skew generalized polycyclic codes with nonzero derivations.
+A sufficient condition for a code to be a maximum-distance-separable (MDS) code is also derived.
+Section $5$ includes some examples of MDS codes and a comparative survey of skew polycyclic codes versus polycyclic codes.
+Finally, Section $6$ concludes our work.